Ann Harleman

-Ann Harleman (born October 28, 1945 in Youngstown, Ohio) is an American novelist, scholar, and professor.
+Ann Harleman (born October 28, 1945, in Youngstown, Ohio) is an American novelist, scholar, and professor.

 Life and career

-Ann Harleman was born in Ohio.
-When she was four years old, her family moved to Bethlehem, Pennsylvania where her father worked for Bethlehem Steel.
+Harleman was born in Ohio.
+When she was four years old, her family moved to Bethlehem, Pennsylvania, where her father worked for Bethlehem Steel.
 As a child, she wrote mystery stories in the style of the Nancy Drew novels.

 Aiming for a career in academia, she earned the B.A. degree at Rutgers University.
 In 1972, she became the first woman to earn the doctorate in linguistics at Princeton, and taught linguistics at the University of Washington.
 In 1976, she took part in a six-month exchange program in Russia.

 After she moved to Rhode Island in 1983, she became a visiting scholar at Brown's American Civilization department and later a lecturer at the Rhode Island School of Design.

 In 1988 she earned the M.F.A. in creative writing at Brown University and began to write short stories, submitting some annually for the Iowa Short Fiction contest.
 In 1994, her collection of short stories, Happiness, won the Iowa Short Fiction Award.